CNN International

-CNN International (CNNi, simply branded on-air as CNN) is an international television channel and website owned by CNN Global.
+Cable News Network International or CNN International (CNNi, simply branded on-air as CNN) is an international television channel and website, owned by CNN Worldwide.
 CNN International carries news-related programming worldwide; it cooperates with sister network CNN's national and international news bureaus.
-Unlike its sister channel, CNN, a North American only subscription service, CNN International is carried on a variety of TV platforms across the world, and broadcast from studios inside and outside the US, in Atlanta, New York City, London, Mumbai, Hong Kong, and Abu Dhabi.
+Unlike its sister channel, CNN, a North American-only subscription service, CNN International is carried on a variety of TV platforms across the world, and broadcast from studios inside and outside the United States, in Atlanta, New York City, London, Mumbai, Hong Kong, and Abu Dhabi.
 In some countries, it is available as a free-to-air network.
-The service is aimed at the overseas market, similar to BBC World News, France 24, CNA, DW, CGTN, RT, WION, NHK World, Rai Italia, Arirang TV or Al Jazeera English.
+The service is aimed at the overseas market, similar to BBC News, France 24, CGTN, DW, RT, DD India, NHK World, TRT World or Al Jazeera English.

 History

 Early years

 CNN International began broadcasting on September 1, 1985, at first primarily broadcasting to American business travelers in hotels.
 The first studio for CNNI was at CNN's original studio building known as Techwood, home at that time to all of Turner Broadcasting System's channels.
-Today, it is home to the Turner Studios complex that houses the entertainment channels.
+Today, it is home to the Techwood Studios complex that houses the entertainment channels.
 Other early studios in Atlanta were tucked away in various corners of the CNN Center, and the newsroom lacked even a digital clock.
 The vast majority of the network's programming originally consisted of simulcasts of the two domestic CNN channels (CNN/US and Headline News).
 In the United Kingdom, the channel began broadcasting on September 17, 1987, the office was located at 25/28 Old Burlington Street, London.
 In 1990, however, the amount of news programming produced by CNNI especially for international viewers increased significantly.

+Paul Vessey, an executive of CNN International, said in 1992 that CNN will go international style and get "less and less American".

 A new newsroom and studio complex was built in 1994, as CNN decided to compete against BBC World Service Television's news programming.
 CNNI emerged as an internationally oriented news channel, with staff members of various national backgrounds, even though some accusations of a pro-U.S. editorial bias persist.
 CNN International was awarded the Liberty Medal on July 4, 1997.
 Ted Turner, in accepting the medal on behalf of the network, said: "My idea was, we're just going to give people the facts...
-We didn't have to show liberty and democracy as good, and show socialism or totalitarianism as bad.
-If we just showed them both the way they were ... clearly everybody's going to choose liberty and democracy."
+We didn't have to show liberty and democracy as good and show socialism or totalitarianism as bad.
+If we just showed them both the way they were ... everybody's going to choose liberty and democracy."